maniartech/x/calc/docs/Tanh.md

 # calc.Tanh

-Tanh function returns hyperbolic tagnent of a number.
+Tanh function calculates the hyperbolic tangent of a number and returns the angle in radian.

 ## Syntax